codingPhuc/obsidian_git_discreteMath/The logic of compound statemetns.md

 	 If Jane is a math major or Jane is a computer science major ,then Jane will take MA1101R Jane is a computer science major
 	 ther
+	 if p or q ,then r .
+	 q .
+	 therefore, r .